Henry Royce: Partnership with Rolls

-The first Rolls-Royce car, the Rolls-Royce 10 hp, was unveiled at the Paris Salon in December 1904.
-In 1906 Rolls and Royce formalised their partnership by creating Rolls-Royce Limited, with Royce appointed chief engineer and works director on a salary of £1,250 per annum plus 4% of the profits in excess of £10,000.
+In 1906 Rolls and Royce formalised their partnership by creating Rolls-Royce Limited, which was registered on 15 March 1906 with capital of £60,000 with Royce appointed chief engineer and works director on a salary of £1,250 per annum plus 4% of the profits in excess of £10,000.
+In comparison Rolls received £750 per annum and 4% of the profits.
 Royce thus provided the technical expertise to complement Rolls' financial backing and business acumen.
-By 1907 the company was winning awards for the engineering reliability of its cars.